 Despite that, MoM reporting is still very useful when reporting financial, marketing, and sales data because it helps businesses detect new trends and make adjustments.

-For example, a slight decrease in sales for two months in a row could show the development of a new trend, prompting investigation into the causes.
+For example, a slight decrease in sales for two months in a row could show the development of a new trend, prompting an investigation into the causes.

 Track Your Performance Over Time With ClicData